-This post continues the weekly blog series “Slot Machine Casino Gambling, State-By-State“, a year-long online resource project dedicated to guiding slot machine gambling enthusiasts to success.
+This post continues the weekly series Online Resource: A State-By-State Slot Machine Casino Gambling Series, an online resource dedicated to guiding slot machine casino gambling enthusiasts to success.
 Each weekly post reviews slots gambling in a single U.S. state, territory, or the federal district.

 Relevant Legal Statutes on Gambling in Wisconsin*